Lance Directory Namespace Implementation Spec¶

 - Locate the table by querying the manifest table for the table location

-- Remove the table row from the manifest table
+- Remove the table row from the manifest table using the

-- Keep the table files at the storage location
+object_idprimary key - Keep the table files at the storage location

 - Return the table location and properties for reference